 “Anyway,” Miss Patty continued, “Lorelai had this friend named Christopher…”

-An hour and fifteen minutes later, Babette had mostly finished Lorelai’s rags-to-riches saga, and had now moved onto the story of Rory losing her first tooth.
+An hour and fifteen minutes later, Babette had mostly finished Lorelai’s riches-to-rags saga, and had now moved onto the story of Rory losing her first tooth.
 Harry sat there, his head occasionally lolling back, once or twice jerking up with a snort.
 Then Luke’s phone rang.

 Luke answered it--and within seconds, his eyes bulged from their sockets.